FidelElie/FiDev/apps/home/src/content/music/2018-02-08/kaiit-2000-n-somethin.md

 date: '2018-02-08T00:00:00.000Z'
 ---
 Not much to say about this one, a friend recommended it, I gave it a listen and she is just awesome.
-The great voice leads to amazingly put together song, I just wish there was more of her on spotify to listen to.
-But, I'll probably make the trip to SoundCloud to check there soon enough.
+The great voice leads to an amazingly put together song, I just wish there was more of her on spotify to listen to.
+But, I'll probably take a trip to SoundCloud to check there soon enough.